How to Gain Observability with Custom Checks and External Uptime Monitoring

 “After the incident was mitigated, the first question we asked ourselves was why our monitoring didn’t catch this problem.
 We had alerting in place for this precise situation, but unfortunately, it wasn’t working as intended.
 The broken monitoring hadn’t been noticed partly because this system ‘just worked’ for a long time, and didn’t require any change.”

-At first glance, it might seem the problem lies with monitoring.
+At first glance, it might seem the problem lies with uptime performance monitoring.
 The monitoring was broken for this particular service, therefore the outage was missed.
 Pretty open and shut case of bunk monitoring (our doors are open to you if you ever need us, btw).

 But that’s the catch in monitoring, isn’t it?
 Who watches the monitors?